 The downside (or upside, depending on your tastes) is that with exposure to light and moisture, your brass jewelry can begin to turn a green-gold that deepens over time when left exposed and not maintained.
 Some people like the natural patina while many do not.
 This reason is why I think brass gets a little bit snubbed.
 People don't realize that this color change is just something you have to do a little bit of work to maintain.
 It only takes about as long as watering your plants.
 And its just like caring for them too.
 If you are one who loves your brass pieces but loves them most in their bright & shiny state read on!

 Your first line of defense is prevention.
 You can swim & shower in your pieces (which I find a huge plus).
 But keep keep it looking great by always drying it thoroughly afterwards.
 Do this by just patting it with a towel after it gets wet.
 You should also keep it in a dark pouch or ziplock bag in your jewelry box when not in use to prevent prolonged exposure to the elements that can also cause it to patina.
 But if you aren't able to maintain that kind of a regimen for your brass jewelry (and admittedly it can be hard for me....) there is still a quick and easy fix: clean it.
 Yep, just like all things that get messed up, just clean it up.
 This can be done entirely with ingredients that you probably already have in your kitchen.
-There are many DIY Brass Cleaning Recipes online but this is the one we like to use:
+So here is a ridiculously simple option: Ketchup.
+Yep.
+I said that!
+Or I'll call it tomato sauce if you prefer but you should know that submerging your brass in ketchup will help bring the shiny back.
+Just rinse it off with water and be sure to it pat dry afterwards with a paper towel.
+You dont want to create watermarks and have to do it all over again....not that its very difficult!
+I swear it works, I tried.
+There are many DIY Brass Cleaning Recipes online that also work.
+But this is the one we like to use:

 - 1 teaspoon salt